Tip: You can use filters for better results

 2.2 Configure the Edit forms which are used by workflow buttons

-The easiest and often most convenient way to edit data fields on your objects is to use “Edit” Forms:
+The easiest and often most convenient way to edit data fields on your objects is to use “Edit” forms:

 - You need to specify the edit form(s) and the list of data fields available for editing.